Multiscale feedback drives viral evolution and epidemic dynamics: Introduction

 Predicting when a viral mutant genotype will rise to dominance and potentially trigger an epidemic is a critical challenge.
 This problem inherently involves two scales: a microscopic scale, at which a mutant genome is generated from a master sequence, and a macroscopic, or population scale, at which the new virus must sustain a transmission chain to remain in circulation and outcompete existing strains.
-At the microscopic level, quasispecies theory provides a dynamical framework for replicator evolution under mutation–selection balance and predicts the existence of an error threshold, beyond which genetic information cannot be stably maintained~\cite{Eigen1971,Eigen1989}.
+At the microscopic level, quasispecies theory provides a dynamical description of replicator evolution under mutation--selection~\cite{Eigen1971,Eigen1977}.
+Within this framework, a quasispecies is understood as a structured distribution of closely related variants maintained by the balance between mutation and selection, rather than a single dominant genotype~\cite{Nowak1992}.
+In this sense, selection acts on the population as a whole, shaping the collective composition of variants rather than favoring an individual sequence in isolation.
+A fundamental result of quasispecies theory is the existence of an error threshold, beyond which mutation dominates over selection and the population delocalizes in sequence space, preventing the stable maintenance of genetic information~\cite{Eigen1971,Eigen1977,Eigen1989}.
 This threshold has been experimentally identified in RNA viruses~\cite{Crotty2001} and has been proposed to operate in hepatitis C virus-infected patients through replicative, rather than mutational, thresholds~\cite{Sole2006}.
 At the population level, a range of epidemiological models describes viral transmission in terms of biologically meaningful parameters, with the Susceptible-Infectious-Recovered (SIR) model and its variants being among the most fundamental.

+These two scales are deeply interconnected.
+Evolutionary pressures acting on viral populations may depend on macroscopic factors such as host availability, population immunity, transmission opportunities, or behavioral changes, while the epidemiological success of a variant depends on microscopic properties such as replication rate, mutation rate, and within-host viral production.
+The COVID-19 pandemic provides a clear example of this coupling, with co-circulating SARS-CoV-2 variants emerging through random mutation and spreading under the combined action of biological, epidemiological, and social selection pressures~\cite{Carabelli2023}.
+Understanding variant emergence and competition therefore requires a framework able to connect intracellular viral dynamics with population-level transmission.

 In this work, we propose a multiscale modelling approach that integrates known intracellular replication dynamics with macroscopic population-level transmission.
 Our objective is to better understand the characteristics a mutant virus must possess to become dominant, potentially replacing the master sequence entirely.
 The link between both scales has been explicitly made by expressing the macroscopic transmission rates as a function of the number of viral particles produced in infected cells.
 In addition, we explore how population level processes can drive the extinction of specific viral strains and how intracellular dynamics can trigger nontrivial epidemic events.